 dc.power.usageis a good metric name because you can compare power usage across different data centers (as long as you send the various datacenter names in as the source names).

-- Source names should reflect a unique entity that is emitting metrics.
-Wavefront assumes that source names are unique in order to show you the full list of sources, do default queries, etc. For example, if you have the same machine name in different data centers, and don’t separate them when sending data to Wavefront (for example, by prefixing the source names with the datacenter), you will often get confusing results on simple queries, like time series that oscillate between different values seemingly randomly, or unexpected averaging of points between the multiple sources.
-If you have higher-level pre-aggregated data (for example, a datacenter-wide metric like power usage), you could use the name of the datacenter as well.
+For example, if you have the same machine name in different data centers, and don’t separate them when sending data to Wavefront (for example, by prefixing the source names with the datacenter), you can get confusing results on simple queries.
+Time series might oscillate between different values seemingly randomly, or you might see unexpected averaging of points between multiple sources.

 - Point tags represent conceptual attributes tied to a data point and change quite frequently (< 1 month), perhaps going back and forth over several values at any given time.
 For example, the front-end client service making a given set of requests, or the underlying physical server that the data is coming from (if source is being used to describe the source name of the virtual machine).
 Also see Point Tags in Queries.
 Here are some use cases for point tags: